About Us

 In 1987 the chapel was severely damaged by an arsonist.
 Our sorrow turned to joy as the people united, prayed, planned, reconstructed and expanded the chapel to become our present Worship Center.
 More programs were added, including Christmas Shines, Summer Festival and Harvest Festival.
 Our youth expanded their short-term mission trips to Mexico and the Dominican Republic.

-Running out of space with 3-5 services and every room at capacity usage, the church Overseers pursued options for expansion.
+By 2005, running out of space with 3 worship center services (plus 2 overflow venue services) and every room at capacity usage, the church elders pursued options for expansion.
 With a heart to more effectively reach more people in our community with the gospel, we pursued a multisite approach for an extended season.
 We sent a group of leaders and 50 people to open a campus in Uptown Whittier in 2011.
 Then we sent multiple overseers and hundreds of people to establish another campus in La Habra in 2014.
 This included a name change to "Redemption Hill Church" -- a united church meeting in multiple locations.
 Eventually, both growing campuses were planted and established as independent churches.
 The Uptown campus became Disciple Church in March 2018, and the La Habra campus became Church Project Orange County in September 2018.
 Meanwhile, the home base location has continued on as "RHC".

 The Spring of 2020 brought the Covid-19 era to churches across the world.
 For weeks we filmed from homes, then established recording and streaming capabilities from the church facilities, and then met outdoors on the lawn for nearly a year while streaming indoor services.
-We re-entered the Worship Center (with accompanying Live Streaming services) in mid-2021, so grateful to be back together as an embodied congregation of worshipers.
+We re-entered the Worship Center (with accompanying Live Streaming services) in mid-2021, and were so grateful to be back together as an embodied congregation of worshipers.
+We re-opened with dual, identical worship services.

 We strive to serve the Lord as we continue to develop people who are shaped by the Gospel and thank God for his continual blessings.
 We seek to live as disciples of Christ as we become more like Jesus and help others become more like Him.